beast-dev/doc/tutorials/workshop_influenza_phylodynamics/workshop_influenza_phylodynamics.md

 {% include image.html file="image17.png" prefix=root_url %}

 This shows the exponential growth line for the median growth rate and the 95% HPD intervals for this growth as a solid area.
 It is on a log scale so is a straight line.
 You can play with the axis settings using the `Setup...` button.
+The dotted vertical lines represent the 95% HPD for the date of the root of the tree.

 {% include callout.html type="primary" content="The exponential.growthRate (\\( r \\)) provides an estimate of the epidemic growth of H1N1pdm 2009.
 Given that \\( N t = N_0 e^{-r t} \\) (with \\( N_0 \\) being the population size at present), the doubling time for \\( r = 21 \\) is about 0.03 years or 12 days.
 Interestingly, it has been shown that the basic reproductive ratio (\\( R_0 \\)) is related to the growth rate --- see [this page for details](/estimating_R0.html).
 However, the basic reproductive number is dependent not just on an estimate of (\\( r \\)), but also a good estimate of the generation time distribution, which reflects the time between successive infections in a chain of transmission.
 If we assume a generation time distribution that follows the gamma distribution, then \\( R_0 = (1 +  r / b) ^a \\), where \\( a \\) and \\( b \\) are the parameters of the gamma distribution (and \\( a = \mu^2 / \sigma^2 \\), \\( b = \mu / \sigma^2 \\)). " %}